 What do I do if my roof is leaking?

 Don’t panic!
 In most cases a new leak will not cause major damage to your home.
-Simply call our main service department at 888-PRO1-123 or email firstname.lastname@example.org.
+Simply call our main service department at 888-PRO1-123 or email email@example.com.
 They will ask some basic questions and schedule a service tech to your area.
 We also offer several service packages, so be sure to ask a service representative which will best suit your needs.
-Click here to request a free roof inspection.
+Fill out the form on the bottom of this page to request a free roof inspection.

 What if my insurance deductible is too high?

 Insurance companies are out to make money just like any other business.
 Allowing one of our trained staff to help you through the process can help you get the most out of your insurance claim.
 Don’t forget to ask your sales representative about our advertising incentive and referral incentive programs which can save, or even earn you money.

 Many roofing companies base their business around storm damage roof repair, assembling crews during the height of the season and scaling back operations the rest of the year.
 As a result, their quality of service can be inconsistent and backed up by little, if any, support.
 Here are a few questions to consider when choosing a roofing company:

 - What is the company’s reputation?

 - How long have they been in business?

 - Call local suppliers and ask about their experience with the company.

 - Check the business with the Better Business Bureau, Angie’s List and other associations.